Sewage Ejector Pumps

 A sewage ejector pump is used in situations where the force of gravity is not enough to drain wastewater from the bathroom and into the main sewer line.
 Most often this occurs because the bathroom is below the sewer line.

 Most homeowners are not familiar with sewage ejector pumps, which is why you should always call a professional plumber for any type of service related to these pumps.
-Your plumbing experts at Basnett Plumbing, Heating & AC have the training and expertise needed to handle all of your plumbing–related issues in your Littleton, MA home.
+Your plumbing experts at Basnett Plumbing, Heating, AC & Electrical have the training and expertise needed to handle all of your plumbing–related issues in your Littleton, MA home.
 Call us today to learn how we can help you.

 Keeping Sewer Lines Clear